-For most of our torrents, we see in Fig. 1 that the ratios are close to 1, thus an entropy close to the ideal one.
-For the top subplot, 75% of the torrents have the 80th percentile close to one.
-For the bottom subplot, 70% of the torrents have a 80th percentile close to one, and 90% of the torrents have a median close to one.
-We discuss below the case of the torrents with a poor entropy.
+For most of our torrents, we see in Fig. 1 that the ratios are close to 1, thus a close to ideal entropy.
+For the top graph, 70% of the torrents have the 20^{th} percentile close to one, and 80% have the median close to one.
+For the bottom graph, 70% of the torrents have a 20^{th} percentile close to one, and 90% of the torrents have the median close to one.
+We discuss below the case of the torrents with low entropy.

-First, we discuss why the local peer is often not interested in the remote peers for torrents 2, 3, 11, 13, and 16, see Fig. 1, top subplot.
-These torrents have a poor entropy because they are in a startup phase.
+First, we discuss why the local peer is often not interested in the remote peers for torrents 1, 2, 4, 5, 6, 7, 8, and 9 (see Fig. 1, top graph).
+These torrents have low entropy because they are in a startup phase.
 This means that the initial seed has not yet served all the pieces of the content.
-We remind that the pieces only present on the initial seed are the rare pieces, and that the pieces already served at least once by the initial seed are the available pieces, see section II-A. The reason for the poor observed entropy is that during a torrent startup, available pieces are replicated with an exponential capacity of service [25], but rare pieces are served by the initial seed at a constant rate.
+We remind that the pieces only present on the initial seed are the rare pieces, and that the pieces already served at least once by the initial seed are the available pieces (see section 2.1).
+The reason for the low observed entropy is that during a torrent startup, available pieces are replicated with an exponential capacity of service [26], but rare pieces are served by the initial seed at a constant rate.
 Thus, available pieces are replicated faster than rare pieces.
 This leads to two problems.
-First, the probability to have peers in a peer set with the same subset of pieces is higher during the torrent startup than when there is no rare piece in the torrent.
+First, the probability of having peers in a peer set with the same subset of pieces is higher during the torrent startup than when there is no rare piece in the torrent.
 Second, when there is no rare piece, a peer with all the available pieces becomes a seed.
 But, when there are rare pieces, a peer with all the available pieces remains a leecher because it does not have the rare pieces.
 However, these leechers cannot be interested in any other peer as they have all the available pieces at this point of time, but they stay in the peer set of the local peer.
-Thus a poor ratio for these leechers in Fig. 1.
-In conclusion, the poor entropy we observed is not due to a deficiency of the rarest first algorithm, but to the startup phase of the torrent whose duration depends only on the upload capacity of the initial seed.
-We discuss further this point in section IV-A.2.a.
+Thus a low ratio for these leechers in Fig. 1.
+In conclusion, the low entropy we observed is not due to a deficiency of the rarest first algorithm, but to the startup phase of the torrent whose duration depends only on the upload capacity of the initial seed.
+We discuss further this point in section 4.1.2.1.